SAP/code-pal-for-abap/docs/checks/omit-optional-exporting.md

 ### How to solve the issue?

-Omit the optional keyword EXPORTING.
+Omit the optional keyword EXPORTING (it works implicitly).

 ### What to do in case of exception?